 If you’re diligent about making the minimum payment every month—or even paying off your loan early—your positive payment history will reflect that.
 Your credit score could take a jump thanks to on-time payments, especially over many months or years.

 The Bottom Line

 While a personal loan can help cover you in a financial bind, it can also affect your credit score as well.
 Before you apply for your loan, check your credit and clean up any errors.
 Improving your credit score and report before applying increases your chances of approval and may help you secure the lowest interest rate available.

 When reviewing repayment terms, make sure you select terms that aren’t going to put stress on your budget.
 You might need to get longer terms with lower monthly payments to make sure you pay your loan back on time.
 If you can’t fit it into your budget and make timely payments every month, your credit score will take a dive.

 Keep your credit score up by applying the following financial tips:

 - Pay your monthly loan bill on time: Create room in your budget to account for your new bill, and don’t skip payments.

 - Limit your credit card usage: If you’re using a personal loan to pay off high-interest debt, like a credit card, limit your use of that credit card while you do so.
 Otherwise, you’ll never pay off the credit debt, and you’ll just be adding more debt—that personal loan—to your plate.
 Your credit score won’t jump if your credit utilization stays high.

-- Avoid lots of unnecessary credit: If you apply for many different types of credit, lenders may think you’re a risky borrower.
-Instead, only apply for new credit when you need it and when it makes financial sense—not necessarily when you want it.
+- Avoid lots of unnecessary credit: If you apply for many different lines of credit too close together, lenders may think you’re a risky borrower.
+Instead, only apply for new credit when you need it and when it makes financial sense—not just because you want extra spending money.